-- Ensure you remove your ring prior to activities that could promote rusting, such as swimming, heavy lifting, garden work, etc. Contact with harsh chemicals and cleaning solutions should also be avoided.
+- While generally rust-resistant, precautions should be taken to limit exposure to moisture if possible.
+Ensure you remove your ring prior to activities that could promote rusting, such as swimming, heavy lifting, garden work, etc. Contact with harsh chemicals and cleaning solutions should also be avoided.

-- They can be worn when washing your hands due to the protective coating we apply, but ensure they are dried immediately when wet to prevent rust from forming.
+- They can be worn when washing your hands due to the protective coating we apply, but ensure they are dried soon after.

 - When not worn, we recommend keeping your ring in a soft protective pouch and in a dry environment.

 Browse The Ring Shop's collection of Meteorite rings

 The best way to preserve the life of your ring is by using a protective jewellery wax or lubricating oil that repels water and seals the ring.